951-579-4096

 • Once you finish cleaning the wall, you can now remove the protective cover of the floor.
 Do it carefully to avoid the spreading of soot everywhere.

-When everything is clean, return what has been removed to its original places.
+When everything is clean, return what has been removed to its original place.

-If the tips above on cleaning soot off walls are not successful, it is time to reach out to skilled professionals of Superior Restoration and Shamrock Cleaning.
-They have years of experience and use advanced tools, equipment, and products that clean soot off walls and remove even the smoke and oily by-products.
+If the tips above on how to clean soot off walls are not successful, it is time to reach out to skilled professionals of Superior Restoration and Shamrock Cleaning.
+They have years of experience and use advanced tools, equipment, and products that clean soot off walls and remove even smoke and oily by-products.
 Moreover, our fire and smoke damage restoration service company can clean and restore your home with expertise so you can return to your home safely.

 More